sunfounder/pironman/docs/source/what_do_we_need.rst

 * M.2 SATA SSD

     .. note::
-        The M.2 SSD interface only supports SATA protocol, not NVME/PCIe.
+        * The M.2 SSD interface only supports SATA protocol, not NVME/PCIe.
+        * For more information on how to mount SSD to Pironman and the related configuration, please refer to ::ref:`ssd`.

     In the Pironman's mainboard, there is an M.2 SSD connector for installing your M.2 SSD.